MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-references.md

-description: This article describes Entity references in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 08/22/2023
+description: This article describes Entity references in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 08/29/2023
 ---
 # Entity references

 Kusto entities are referenced in a query by name.
-Valid entity names include *databases*, *tables*, *columns*, and *stored functions*. *Clusters* can't be referenced by their names.
+Entities that can be referenced by their name include *databases*, *tables*, *columns*, and *stored functions*, but not *Clusters*.

 If the entity's container is unambiguous in the current context, use the entity name without additional qualifications.
 For example, when running a query against a database called `DB`, you may reference a table called `T` in that database by its name, `T`.